Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Session and Context/Readme.md

 >[!Warning]
 >**Session** <br>
->A Session in Snowflake represents an active connection between a client and Snowflake, established after successful authentication.
-It maintains connection-level state for the duration of the connection, including authentication tokens, client info, parameter settings, and transaction state.
-A session is terminated by explicit logout, timeout, or connection loss.
+>A Session in Snowflake represents an active connection between a client and Snowflake, established after successful authentication. <br>
+> 1. It maintains connection-level state for the duration of the connection, including authentication tokens, client info, parameter settings, and transaction state.
+> 2. A session is terminated by explicit logout, timeout, or connection loss.
 Each session is identified by a unique SESSION_ID.

 ### Session lifecycle and context resolution

 A session is established when a client connects and is bound to: